hdl-registers/hdl-registers/doc/sphinx/rst/basic_feature/basic_feature_default_registers.rst

 Default registers
 =================

-A lot of projects use a few default registers in standard locations that shall be present in all modules.
+Many projects use a few *default registers* in standard locations that shall be present in all modules.
 For example, very commonly the first register of a module is an interrupt status register and the second one is an interrupt mask.